 We arrange your accommodation on the Meraner Höhenweg in hotels, hostels or huts along the way.
 We have selected accommodations on our trek based on the length of each stage and recommendations from hikers who have gone before us on the Meraner Höhenweg.

 Accommodation before and after the trek is included.
-Breakfast is part of your stay.
+Breakfast is (if possible) part of your stay.

 Accommodation in the huts includes dinner and breakfast, unless otherwise indicated in the exclusive list.
 This allows you to travel lighter and not have to worry about an extra meal.
 Please note, however, that lunch is not included, but can be purchased at the huts.